Dariya-Wakecap/frontend-task-1/README.md

 > We are seeking to hire someone who is skilled using React, TypeScript and can do Unit Testing.

-You are not required or stuck to specific technical tools, you can use whatever you want to achieve the task functionalities.

-This task is to evaluate your ability to deal with data and managing it.
+> This task is to evaluate your ability to deal with data and managing it.

 ### Technical Bonuses